 - Improved Notification UI.

 - One-handed mode.

-Google will likely add and subtract features during the beta process so the final version of Android 12 could look a lot different than the version developers are using right now.
+Google might add and subtract features during the beta process so the final version of Android 12 could look a bit different than the version that’s out right now.

 These Galaxy Devices Will Get Android 12

 Samsung used to keep Galaxy phones and tablets updated with major Android software updates for two years.
 Fortunately, the company has come to its senses and changed that policy.